mikeconti/csc211-spring2025/labs/lab-12/readme.md

 ## 1. IDEA Course Feedback

+The first 15 minutes of the lab will be compleating the course evaluation survey.

+You can find the survey below. **Please fill out section 0001.**

 Please visit [https://uri.campuslabs.com/eval-home/](https://uri.campuslabs.com/eval-home/) to complete the IDEAs.
 You have received an email with instructions requesting they complete course feedback.
 They will continue to receive email reminders throughout the feedback period.

+Thanks!

 ## 2. Background